DSiekmeier/booktrack-cli/README.md

 # List all available books in the given library
 ./booktrack-cli -l ~/my_lib.json list

+# List all books in the given library filtered by author (case insensitive)
+./booktrack-cli -l ~/my_lib.json list -a "martin fowler"

 # Delete a book from the given library by title
 ./booktrack-cli -l ~/my_lib.json delete --by-title "Effective Modern C++"